BIMCO 2013 HULL-FOULING CLAUSE FOR TIME CHARTER PARTIES

 3. There were possible exceptions.
 For example, if the risk of fouling was not known, or the delay which caused the fouling was due to a cargo dispute not concerning the owners, the hull fouling would not be a risk which the owners had agreed to bear - in which case a clause 8 implied indemnity claim would be possible.

 Her hull had been painted four months previously.
 Her underwater parts were fouled while waiting for berthing instructions at the Sepetiba anchorage for 21 days and while at the berth for a further three days.
-The Owners claimed: (1) reimbursement of the Charterers' hire deduction for the underperformance during the charter voyage (on the ground that there was no basis for it given Owners had complied with their charterparty description/maintenance/seaworthiness/fittedness obligations); and (2) the cost of the hull cleaning (on the basis that Charterers had failed to redeliver the vessel “in like good order and condition” under clause 4).
+The Owners claimed: (1) reimbursement of the Charterers' hire deduction for the underperformance during the charter voyage (on the ground that there was no basis for it given Owners had complied with their charterparty description/maintenance/seaworthiness/fittedness obligations); and (2) the cost of the hull cleaning (on the basis that Charterers had failed to redeliver the vessel "in like goodorder and condition

 In arbitration proceedings, the Tribunal allowed the Owners' claim in (1) on the basis that the underperformance was the consequence of the fouling, but it rejected the Owners' claim in (2).